jonmbake/jonbake.com/personal_constitution.md

 ## Preamble

 I, Jon Bake, believe in the health of mind, body, soul, and character.
-To ensure the health of my mind I will always be reading a book of value.
+To ensure the health of my mind, I will always be reading a book of value.
 I will use meditation and visualization daily to calm my mind and visualize the person I want to become.
 In employment, I will have a job or own a business that requires great mental capacity and in my job I will give my full effort.

-The body is dwelling place for the soul.
+The body is the dwelling place for the soul.
 It is of utmost importance to maintain the health of my body.
 I will be active every day, with either cardiovascular activities or weight training or both.
 I will only feed my body clean whole foods.
 I will not pollute my body with drugs or alcohol.

 I will be a man of character.
 Above everything, I will always tell the truth and trust in being myself.
 I will be radically open-minded.
 I will live by Christian values- love your neighbor as yourself, help out others, do not judge.
 I will not be defined by material possessions.
 I will live debt free and give to help others.
 I will develop good habits and eliminate bad ones.
 I will be goal driven.
 I will give thanks every day for the blessings in my life.